DataDog/integrations-core/ibm_mq/README.md

 #### Permissions

 There are a number of ways to set up permissions in IBM MQ.
-Depending on how your setup works, you will want to create a datadog user with read only permissions.
+Depending on how your setup works, you will want to create a datadog user within MQ with read only permissions.

 ### Configuration